-Further information can be found in VAT Notice 700/1: who should register for VAT.
+More information can be found in Who should register for VAT (VAT Notice 700/1).

 2.12 Who should sign the forms

-The form VAT 50, which is completed for each global group application should be signed by either the applicant company or the person controlling the group.
+The VAT50/51 form, which is completed for each global group application should be signed by either the applicant company or the person controlling the group.